How Gluten Wreaks Havoc On Your Gut

 I tell my patients that even though the outward manifestation of eating gluten may be mild bloating or headache, inside their body, their immune system is being stimulated and the effects may last for three to six months.

 For many, simply removing 100% of gluten from their diet isn’t enough.
 The damage that has been caused to the gut lining must also be healed.
-Additionally, I often find that there are other infections in the gut such as parasites, Candida, bacterial overgrowth, and bacterial imbalances that need to be addressed and corrected.
+Additionally, I often find that there are other infections in the gut such as parasites, Candida, small intestinal bacterial overgrowth, and bacterial imbalances that need to be addressed and corrected.
 For some, there may be a need to go completely grain-free due to the cross-reactivity of gliadin sub-fractions in non-gluten grains.